indigo423/opennms.org/user/pages/02.install/_outro/bottom.en.md

 # Configuration Management

-You are interested to run and maintain OpenNMS with modern configuration management tools?
+Are you interested in running and maintaining OpenNMS with modern configuration management tools such as Chef or Ansible?

-Please see the repositories which are built by the community and help with reporting issues and improve with patches.
+Please take a look at our repositories, which are built by the OpenNMS community:

 * Chef Cookbook: <https://supermarket.chef.io/cookbooks/opennms>
 * Ansible Playbook: <https://github.com/mrlesmithjr/ansible-opennms>